Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 :code:`batch_iterations` number of times. (**NOTE, NONE OF THIS WORKS YET, JUST INITIAL VALUES**) :code:`batch_mode` should be a boolean.

-initial_values
+initial_tank_values
 ------------------------
 *This is mandatory when batch mode is*: :code:`True`

-The :code:`initial_values` provides the name of the :code:`.csv` files with initial tank values for batch mode simulation.
+The :code:`initial_tank_values` provides the name of the :code:`.csv` files with initial tank values for batch mode simulation.
 Each column should be a tank with rows being initial values for each simulation.
 If you want to only provide initial values for some tanks, then you can do that and the remaining tanks will use the default initial value from the :code:`.inp` file.

 An example would look like this :

-.. csv-table:: initial_values
+.. csv-table:: initial_tank_values
    :header: "tank_1", "tank_2", "tank_3"
    :widths: 5, 5, 5